Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 # 🔥 News
 <!---- *2024.09*: &nbsp;🎉🎉 I joined the ACE Lab directed by Prof. Jacob O. Wobbrock at University of Washington, focusing on AI for accessibility and creative task!
 - *2024.08*: &nbsp;🎉🎉 I joined the Sensors, Energy, and Automation Laboratory (SEAL) directed by Prof. Sep Makhsous at University of Washington, focusing on a project about Al education and DEl (Diversity, Equity, and Inclusion)!-->
-- *2024.05*: &nbsp;🎉🎉 I joined the Makeability Lab directed by Prof. Prof. Jon E. Froehlich at University of Washington, and began my research journey at University of Washington!
+- *2024.05*: &nbsp;🎉🎉 I joined the Makeability Lab directed by Prof. Jon E. Froehlich at University of Washington, and began my research journey at University of Washington!

 # 📝 Publications